-If a doctor is employing his wife it is important to consider private "stakeholder" pension arrangement, which can be very attractive as both a savings vehicle for retirement, and a way to reduce your tax bill.
+If a doctor is employing his spouse it is important to consider private "stakeholder" pension arrangement, which can be very attractive as both a savings vehicle for retirement, and a way to reduce your tax bill.

-- Employer contributions to spouse pension attract tax relief at the employer's top rate of tax, based on "qualifying" Income. - pension fund accumulates virtually tax-free and is returnable to employing spouse/civil partner as tax free fund should spouse die before retirement - Use new Stakeholder Schemes £300 per month. - tax-free lump sum of up to 25% of accumulated fund - benefits can be taken at any age after 55 (from 2010) - A non earning spouse can contribute £300.00 pm and receive basic rate tax relief (ie £240.00 net).
+- Employer contributions to spouse pension attract tax relief at the employer's top rate of tax, based on "qualifying" income - Pension fund accumulates virtually tax-free and is returnable to employing spouse/civil partner as tax free fund should spouse die before retirement - Use new Stakeholder Schemes - Tax-free lump sum of up to 25% of accumulated fund - Benefits can be taken at any age from 55 - A non earning spouse can contribute £300.00 pm and receive basic rate tax relief (i.e. net contribution £240.00)